Dr. Corey Burt, “The Neck Doc”, is an Upper Cervical Specialist who owns and directs Elite Upper Cervical located in

 My passion for throwing the shot put and discuss led to shoulder, back and knee problems.

-When I lifted weights, my left lower back always tightened up more than the right.
-When I ran, my low back would just burn.
-And when I sat in class, I would need to sit in the back so I could stand up and move around.
+When I lifted weights, my low back always tightened up.
+When I ran, my right knee would ache.
+And when I sat in class, I would need to sit in the back, so I could stand up and move around.

 It was obvious I had muscle imbalances.

-But, being my stubborn self, for the first year I just pushed through the pain thinking it would get better.
+Being stubborn, for the first year I just pushed through the pain, thinking it would get better.

 When I realized my pain was getting worse, I decided to ask for help.

-I started with the athletic trainer performing exercises, foam rolling, ice baths, you name it, I did it.
+I started with the athletic trainer performing exercises, foam rolling, ice baths, etc.

-That didn’t work, so I saw the top physical therapist in town.
+That didn’t help much, so I saw the top physical therapist in town.
 I did several corrective stretches, corrective exercises, some muscle work, even the tools to scrape the muscles.